Skip to content

 fun div(

-) -> result: Cell<Number>
+) -> cell: Cell<Any>

 eq

 Check if equal to a value.
-This is equivalent to the == operator.
+The default behavior is equivalent to the == operator.

 Parameters: